Job Opportunities

 Position TitleJob NumberJob DescriptionPay Scale

-Anticipated Probationary Elementary Teacher - Grade 2
+Anticipated Probationary Elementary Teacher - Kindergarten

 SUCCESSFUL CANDIDATES MUST:

-Have an extensive knowledge of NYS CCLS; Knowledge of and ability to implement strategies to address the needs of diverse learners; Experience utilizing formative assessments to inform instructional decision making; Skilled at working with diverse student populations; Knowledge of PBIS and the ability to implement behavioral and positive effective classroom management strategies.
+Knowledge of and ability to implement strategies to address the needs of diverse learners; Experience utilizing formative assessments to inform instructional decision making; Skilled at working with diverse student populations; Knowledge of PBIS and the ability to implement behavioral and positive effective classroom management strategies.
 Capacity to utilize technology to enhance practice; Interest in actively participating in the school community outside of the classroom.

 QUALIFICATIONS/KNOWLEDGE OF: